kmuto/review/doc/format.md

-# Re:VIEW format guide
+# Re:VIEW Format Guide

-This is a brief guide for Re:VIEW markup syntax.
+The document is a brief guide for Re:VIEW markup syntax.

 Re:VIEW is based on EWB of ASCII, influenced RD and other Wiki system's syntax.